June 07 - August 01, 2023

 American University of Central Asia

-The CLS institute in Bishkek is designed to cover the equivalent of one academic year of university-level Russian study during the 8-week program, and is designed to meet the needs of students from a range of language levels and backgrounds.
-Students range in proficiency and experience from those who have completed the minimum required year of college-level study or its equivalent, to heritage speakers already at an advanced level of proficiency.
+The CLS Program in Bishkek, Kyrgyzstan is designed to cover the equivalent of one academic year of university-level Russian study during the 8-week program.
+Experienced faculty members are ready to meet the needs of students from a range of language levels and backgrounds, from those just mastering the use of grammatical cases to students polishing their command of the language for use in a professional sphere.

-Cultural excursions, lectures, and other enrichment activities are designed to support and enhance language learning and exposure to the host culture.
-Activities that students may enjoy in Bishkek include: visiting the Gapar Aitiev Fine Arts Museum, attending a concert at the Kyrgyz State Philharmonic Hall, learning about traditional handicrafts making such as felt rugs, and visiting the mountains that provide a backdrop to the city including a visit to Ala-Archa National Park.
+Cultural excursions, lectures, and other enrichment activities are designed to support and enhance language learning and deepen students’ understanding of the host culture.
+Activities that students may enjoy in Bishkek include visiting the Gapar Aitiev Fine Arts Museum, attending a concert at the Kyrgyz State Philharmonic Hall, learning about traditional handicrafts such as felt rugs, and exploring the mountains that provide a backdrop to the city.

-CLS students in Bishkek will get to experience daily life in the capital of the Kyrgyz Republic.
-With a population of over one million people, Bishkek is the largest city in the Kyrgyz Republic and the streets and parks are filled with local families enjoying walks, especially in the summer.
-Bishkek is a city of wide boulevards and most are lined with trees to provide shade in the hot summer.
+With a population of over one million people, Bishkek is the largest city in the Kyrgyz Republic and is a fascinating place to spend the summer.
+The capital is a city of wide, tree-lined boulevards, which are popular with Kyrgyz families in the summer for after dinner strolls.
 The central Ala-Too Square features unique marble-faced public buildings, while the rest of the city is a combination of Soviet-style apartment blocks surrounding interior courtyards and new luxury high rise apartment buildings.